SathyaBhat/sathyabh.at/content/weekly-notes-16-2024/index.md

 ### Link of the week

 You've seen all the videos and reels of cats getting in the way of work, but in this case, this person's cat helped him to do more work!
-Funny post of SRE life, oncall, and how a cat alerted [him of a DDOS attack](https://www.dannyguo.com/blog/my-cat-alerted-me-to-a-ddos-attack).
+Funny post of SRE's life, oncall, and how a cat alerted [him of a DDOS attack](https://www.dannyguo.com/blog/my-cat-alerted-me-to-a-ddos-attack).

+[Thej](https://thejeshgn.com/about/) has published the results for the 2024 [NMG Grant Awards](https://thejeshgn.com/2024/04/12/nmg-2024-results/).
+NMG is short for Nagarathna Memorial Grant (named after his mother) and Thej has been awarding the grant for several years now.
+I highly commend Thej for the grant.

 ### Subscribe to my posts